 - Coat tofu in seasoned cornstarch (cornflour in the UK) then pan fry to make it super-duper crispy.

 Tofu is not just for stir fries.
 It is a really multi purpose ingredient, as you will see from my collection of Vegan Tofu Recipes below.
-You can bake it, sauté it, scramble it, poach it, make sauces with it and even use it is an egg replacer.
+You can cook tofu by baking it, sautéing it, scrambling it, poaching it, make sauces with it.
+You can even use it is an egg replacer.

 The most common ways to cook tofu are:

-- Sautéed tofu – Toss pressed tofu cubes in cornstarch, then sauté over a medium heat with a little oil of choice until golden and crispy.
+- Sautéed tofu – (best made with extra firm tofu) Toss pressed tofu cubes in cornstarch, then sauté over a medium heat with a little oil of choice until golden and crispy.
 You can also skip the cornstarch and sauté the cubes in a little of whatever sauce you are using until they get sticky and slightly crusty and super yum.

-- Scrambled tofu – Scrambled tofu is an excellent scrambled eggs replacement.
+- Scrambled tofu – (best made with medium firm tofu although extra firm is ok too) Scrambled tofu is an excellent scrambled eggs replacement.
 I don’t press mine when I scramble it.
 Just heat a pan over a medium heat, and crumble the block of tofu into it with your fingers.
 You can add chopped vegetables, herbs and spices and even some Kala Namak to give it an eggy flavour.

 So now we’ve talked about all of the different varieties of tofu, how to prepare tofu and how to cook tofu, let’s see some recipes that use it.